 At the individual country level these sources are already playing an important role in some countries.
 Denmark leads, with 68% of power coming from renewables.
 Among the larger EU economies, the renewables share in power is 30% in Germany, 28% in the UK, 25% in Spain, and 23% in Italy.

-The rapid growth of renewable power generation continued in 2015, with an increase of 15%.
-In volume terms, the largest increase in 2015 was in China, followed by Germany; with the US, the UK and Brazil making up the rest of the top five.
+The rapid growth of renewable power generation continued in 2016, with an increase of 14%.
+In volume terms, the largest increase in 2016 was in China, followed by the US; with Japan, India and Brazil making up the rest of the top five.